Dell Laptop

 Yes, the fan is at the bottom, but the rubber strips at the bottom and top lift the laptop up a bit, allowing the air to flow.
 When playing the game, I put a book under the back strip (not covering the fan, of course) so it has more room to flow.

-I was wondering if I could add an MSata drive to this model.
+I was wondering if I could add an mSATA drive to this model.
 Some seem to have it from the factory, but mine doesn’t.

 Is it even possible?

-I bought a Dell Inspiron 5547 Touch with Intel i5 and 8 GB RAM.
+I bought a Dell Inspiron 5547 Touch with an Intel i5 processor and 8GB of RAM.

-Pls reply me!
+Pls reply to me!

 Yes, all the bottom cases of the 5547 are the same.